franck-ledoux/SPAM/README.md

-# Matching
+# SPAM
-Matching yields for **Monte cArlo Tree searCh Hex blockING**.
+SPAM yields for **Single PlAyer Monte carlo tree search**.
-It is the implementation of Monte Carlo Tree Search that we provide for solving hex blocking problems using MCTS structure.
+It is an implementation of Monte Carlo Tree Search that focuses on single-player games.

 ## MCTS Implementation
 We provide a single-player MCTS implementation in the directory [mcts](/mcts).